DevHankering/asp.net_core_web_api_reference_project/README.md

   - Now delete everything that is written inside this structures' body and start writting `if(context.ModelState.IsValid == false){context.Result = new BadRequestResult();}`
   - Now beneath [HttpPost] and [HttpPut], just write [ValidateModel] and it's done.
 Now you don't need to write if(ModelState.IsValid) every time.

+ ## Authentication and Authorization - JWT Tokens
+  ### Authentication
+  - The process to determine a user's Identity
+  - Username and Password
+  - By using authentication, we check if we trust the user.
+  ### Authorization
+  - User permission
+  - Roles, Policies, Claims
+  - Check if User has ReadOnly or ReadWrite Role
+  ### JWT
+  - server creates it and pass it to the client
+  - Through JWT, we securely transmite information between parties as a JSON object.
+  - The users will type in, their username and password using a login form and the website will send this information to the API.
+The API will check the username and password and if this information is correct, it will generate a JWT token for the website user.
+The website will then use this JWT token as a way to make HTTP calls to the API to access the resources of the API and get data from the API.
+The API will check if the token is correct and if it is, the API will return the data that the website asked for.
+If the website doesn't send a JWT or it i invalid, then no data is returned from the API.
+This is the authentication flow.